 Focus on Things You’re Doing Well

-It’s easy to dwell on what we’re doing wrong.
-Too much time spent thinking about negatives can erode confidence.
+It’s easy to dwell on what we’re doing wrong and spend too much time thinking about negatives that can erode confidence.
 We can create confidence when we pay attention to our successes, including the little ones we often overlook.
-This requires conscious effort.
 Look for and make note of what you do well – your skills, abilities, talents and attributes.
 Practice doing this weekly, daily, and on the fly.

 Building confidence starts with the courage to try something new.
-What can you start doing today?
+Contact us to discuss what you can start doing today.